-At his side have been his supportive family and his two Casa mentors Sarah and Emmanuel.
+At his side have been his supportive family and his two Casa mentors, Jessica and Richard.
 Arriving to this point was one of many milestones in their journey together.

-Daniel’s mentorship began with Sarah nine years ago, she reflects that, “We had never met each other.
+Daniel’s mentorship began with Jessica nine years ago, she reflects that, “We had never met each other.
 Then we met and talked a little bit – and it was not awkward!”

 She continues, “Then we got to know each other.
 We would go to the library and read, then go play football or play basketball.
 As he got older, school became more important.”